arparaschiv/solar-coronal-inversion/docs/source/cledb_build.rst

 ``IONEQ``
 	Ionization equilibrium data from CHIANTI.

 ``GRID.DAT``
 	Defines the range and resolution of a CLE simulation.
-In the case of database building it has no significant functionality and is only required due to CLE's implicit dependency on it's import.
+In the case of database building, it has no significant functionality and is only required due to CLE's implicit dependency on its import.

 ``db"xxxx"\_"arch"``
 	Executable CLE binaries for generating databases. *xxxx* is the used version of the CLE Fortran code. arch can be *linux*, *rclinux* or *darwin*.
 The three different versions are provided in the distribution for cross-platform compatibility.

 	* linux -- Debian compiled